Customize Consent Preferences

 Advertisement

-Textile Testing to Oeko-Tex Standard 100
+Oeko-Tex Standard 100 Certification

 Oeko-Tex Certification ensures that textile products are safe for human use